syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 ### Change the color of the resizing indicator

 You can change the color of the resizing indicator using the [GetResizingIndicatorColor](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle~GetResizingIndicatorColor.html) override of the `DataGridStyle` class.
-The following code example illustrates how to change the color of the ResizingIndicator in `SfDataGrid`.
+The following code example illustrates how to change the color of the resizing indicator in `SfDataGrid`.

 {% highlight c# %}